ChengHust/IEEE-CEC-Large-scale-Competition/README.md

 ## Overview & Aim:

 ---

-Physics-informed neural networks (PINNs) use neural networks to approximate the solutions of differential equations.
-Instead of relying only on labelled data, a PINN is trained by minimizing physical losses, such as the PDE residual, boundary-condition loss, initial-condition loss, data mismatch, or constitutive residual.
-Most existing PINN methods depend on gradient-based optimizers.
+Physics-informed neural networks (PINNs) have become a powerful paradigm for solving differential equations by embedding physical laws into neural-network training.
+In a typical PINN, the model is optimized by minimizing several physical loss terms, such as the PDE residual, boundary-condition loss, initial-condition loss, and other constraint-related objectives.
+However, most existing PINN methods are built upon gradient-based optimization.

-EvoPINN studies a different question: can black-box multiobjective optimizers train PINNs directly in the neural-network parameter space?
-In each EvoPINN problem, the decision variables are the flattened network weights, and the objectives are the raw PINN loss components.
-The optimizer only receives objective values from the evaluator.
+The EvoPINN competition explores an alternative route: training PINNs as black-box multiobjective optimization problems in the parameter space of neural networks.
+In each EvoPINN task, the decision variables are the flattened network weights and biases, while the objectives are the raw PINN loss components.
+Participants are not allowed to use analytical gradients, automatic differentiation, or any modification of the provided evaluator.
+The optimizer must improve the PINN purely through black-box objective queries.

-This setting is difficult because PINN training spaces are high-dimensional, expensive, sensitive to perturbations, and often have conflicting loss terms.
-Small parameter changes may strongly affect one physical constraint while barely changing another.
-Therefore, this benchmark is intended to encourage new search mechanisms that can produce real loss reduction, not only a diverse population.

 <img src="landscape.png" />
 Fig. 1 landscapes of `EvoPINN11`.
 The three surfaces correspond to the `pde`, `clamped_bc`, and `free_bc` objectives.

+This problem setting is highly challenging.
+PINN training landscapes are high-dimensional, computationally expensive, sensitive to parameter perturbations, and often exhibit strong conflicts among physical objectives.
+A search step that reduces one loss term may have little effect on another, or may even deteriorate it.
+Therefore, success in EvoPINN requires algorithms that can simultaneously promote convergence and preserve diversity, instead of relying on population spread alone.

+The aim of this competition is to stimulate the development of new black-box optimization mechanisms for PINN training, especially for large-scale and expensive multiobjective settings.
+Since the final ranking is based on hypervolume (HV), competitive algorithms should produce Pareto fronts with both strong loss reduction and good distribution quality under the same evaluation budget.

-In this competition, twelve EvoPINN problems are provided.
-They cover classical PINN equations and data-driven PINN settings, with 2 or 3 objectives and up to 45,901 decision variables.
-Participants are encouraged to develop a general optimizer for all problems rather than a solver for one specific equation.
+Twelve EvoPINN benchmark problems are provided on the PlatEMO platform.
+These problems cover representative PINN tasks with 2 or 3 objectives and up to 45,901 decision variables.
+Participants are encouraged to develop a robust and general optimizer for the entire benchmark suite, rather than a method specialized for a single problem.

 ## Platform & Parameter settings